 Bela and Marta Károlyi’s Influence on Gymnastics in the US

 He became the coach to train with in the US if you wanted to be an Olympic gymnast.
-At the 1991 World Championships, four of the six gymnasts on the US Women’s team were trained by Károlyi and the other two were trained by ex-Károlyi gym club coaches.
-And the 1992 Olympics showed his domination again, when Károlyi was head coach, five of the seven-gymnast team were trained by either him or one of his protégés.
+At the 1991 World Championships, four of the six gymnasts on the US Women’s team were trained by Károlyi, and the other two were trained by ex-Károlyi gym club coaches.
+The 1992 Olympics showed his domination again, when Károlyi was head coach, five of the seven-gymnast team were trained by either him or one of his protégés.

 1996 Olympics and the Magnificent Seven

 The 1996 US Olympic team was known as the Magnificent Seven.
 The seven members of the team were Shannon Miller, Dominique Moceanu, Dominique Dawes, Kerri Strug, Amy Chow, Amanda Borden and Jaycie Phelps.
 Both Dominique Moceanu and Kerri Strug trained under Károlyi.